vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 ### Can't dock plugin windows

-This is an issue that affects all Wayland compositors and the majority of X11 window managers.
-You may enable Virtual Desktop in Vinegar's settings or if you're on X11, untick the "Allow the window manager to control the windows" option in the Advanced Wine Settings to mitigate this.
+This issue affects the vast majority of desktop environments.
+To workaround this, enable 'Virtual Desktops' in Vinegar's settings, which will tell Wine to use its virtual desktop feature, or if you're on an X11 session, untick the "Allow the window manager to control the windows" option in the Advanced Wine Settings.

-Wine's native Wayland driver currently doesn't support this functionality and therefore doesn't offer a solution.
+Wine's Wayland driver currently doesn't support any of these functionalities and therefore doesn't offer a solution.

 ### Cursor fails to lock when moving around the camera